 The basis for the simulation experiment of this study to investigate different damages caused by selective logging was the validated forest model including the management module of the Paracou test site.
 Through model validation, the reliability of the model became known.
 The third research question was answered with the help of three simulation scenarios: How resilient is the forest stand until the end of the 21st century?
 The simulated logging event was assigned to the observed event in 1986 and the entire simulation period considered was between 1984 and 2100 (Fig. 3.3.a).
 This means that for the RSc scenario (undisturbed growth conditions) and the RIL-scenario (reduced impact logging), we analyzed the biomass development for a forecast period of more than 95 years.
 The conventional scenario CONs, on the other hand, was a fictitious example for which 3-16 times higher (depending on stem diameter class) damage rates through men and machine were assumed (Fig. 3.3 b).

 Fig. 3.3. a shows the results of the simulation experiment of all three scenarios indicating the temporal development of the total aboveground biomass.
 It can be clearly seen that the 1986 disturbance in both logging scenarios was followed by an immediate decline in aboveground biomass.
-In comparison to the reference RSc in both logging scenarios, the number of trees harvested as well as the harvested stem volume was equal: 10 stems per hectare and 52 m3/ha stem volume.
+In comparison to the reference RSc in both logging scenarios, the number of trees harvested, as well as the harvested stem volume was equal: 10 stems per hectare and 52 m3/ha stem volume.
 Due to the different intensities of damage, however, the remaining total aboveground biomass per logging scenario differed considerably.
 The damaged stand volume of the RIL amounted to 33 tODM/ha.
 This was more than five times higher in the CONs (-179 tODM/ha).
 Directly after logging, the development of biomass varied according to the simulation scenario: (i.)
 The secondary succession of the CONs scenario was characterized by two periods during the recovery phase (1987-2050).
 A rapid increase in forest biomass was recorded until after about 30 years the status quo was reached for the first time.
 A period of increased resilience followed until about 2050, when the maximum stock biomass was reached after about 15 years (2025).
 In the first half of strengthened resilience, gross primary production was slower but positive.
 The local maximum of the stand biomass proved to be unstable, so that it fell back to the reference values (433 tODM/ha) until 2050.
 Subsequently, it settled to a lower secondary equilibrium level of (399 tODM/ha) until the end of the simulation period considered, in 2100. (ii.)
 During the approximately 70-year recovery phase, until 2050, the secondary succession of the total aboveground biomass of the RIL scenario took place with a smaller but steady gradient, so that after about 70 years (2050) the status quo was reached first time again.
 In the subsequent equilibrium phase (> 2050), the total aboveground biomass piled up slightly above the reference value at 450 tODM/ha.
 A tipping point, followed by a system collapse, did not show any of the simulation scenarios due to the damage investigated.